-In November 2019, Freddie Mac’s economists reported the following:
+In February 2020, Freddie Mac’s economists reported the following:

-Economists from both Freddie Mac and Fannie Mae have predicted the 30-year mortgage rates will average around 5.1% during 2019.
-So the expectation is that they could rise gradually next year, but not by much.
-It’s another reason why 2019 could be a great time to buy a home in Seattle.
+Economists from both Freddie Mac and Fannie Mae have predicted the 30-year mortgage rates will average around 3.8% during 2020.
+So the expectation is that they will remain relatively stable throughout 2020 and remain under the 4.0% mark.
+This is reason enough to get into the Seattle real estate market in 2020.

-3. The local job market is strong, going into 2019.
+2. The local job market is strong in 2020.

 The Seattle metro area currently has a strong and stable job market.
 This is important for those home buyers who need to use mortgage loans to finance their purchases.
 A robust economy gives buyers more confidence, by making it easier to find employment.

-5. Sellers appear to be more motivated and flexible.
+4. Sellers appear to be more motivated and flexible.

-Here’s another sign that 2019 might be a good year to buy a home in Seattle.
+Here’s another sign that 2020 might be a good year to buy a home in Seattle.
 Sellers are more willing to negotiate — and to lower their prices.

 Since the market is still considered to be “cool,” sellers may be more inclined to be a little more flexible, which is a good thing for buyers.
 Granted, Seattle is still not a buyer’s market in the traditional sense.
 And if Zillow’s predictions are accurate, the market will start to heat up in the coming months, which means now is the time for buyers to make their move.